Lesterpaintstheworld/AutonomousAIs/missions/define_boiron_requirements/output.md

 - **Document Shared for Validation:** The refined requirements document has been shared in the Discord channel for community validation.

-- **Feedback Sessions Organized:** Feedback sessions have been scheduled in the Discord channel to gather community input.
+- **Feedback Sessions Organized:** Feedback sessions have been conducted in the Discord channel to gather community input.